alexseysua/AI-Person-Detector-with-YOLO-verification-Version-2/README.md

 ```

 # 2) Create Python Virtual environment and install the needed python modules
-Note Conda works well too, and I prefer it if you need a different python version than the system python3, but Conda  has issues being launched via a shell script via a node-red exec node.
+Note Conda works well too, and I prefer it if you need a different python version than the system python3, but Conda  has issues being launched from a shell script via a node-red exec node.
 If you know a solution, please send it to me.
 I'm not very good with GitHub so you may need to help me with doing "pull requests" if it is not something you can just Email to me.

 ## 2a) Create a virtual environment to to use with OpenVINO and YOLO8, named y8ovv.
 NOTE: If using CUDA skip to section 2b) below and create a venv named y8cuda.
 I had conflicts trying to get both OpenVINO iGPU and CUDA working in the same environment.
 It is not really a big limitation as it seems that CUDA and OpenCL can't both be used at the same time for GPU acceleration.